DrawBridge aka Arduino Amiga Floppy Disk Reader/Writer

 Open Source and Free! - by RobSmithDev

 Disk read errors, especially with older disks can be a real problem.
-There are several reasons they occur and the good news is most can be resolved.
+There are several reasons they occur and the good news is that sometimes it can be resolved.

 Contents